-The Washington County Health Department, which provides various health services to the citizens of Washington County, is budgeted to receive a total of \$2,339,270 in fiscal year 2013 from the County.
+The Washington County Health Department, which provides various health services to the citizens of Washington County, is budgeted to receive a total of \$2,339,270 in fiscal year 2014 from the County.
 Along with the main headquarters, it has staff and programs based at eight other sites.
-The Health Department employs a total of 196 full-time and part-time personnel in five divisions.
+The Health Department employs a total of 188 full-time and part-time personnel in five divisions.

 The Environmental Health Division of the Health Department engages in food inspection, sanitation and water testing, rabies control, air quality investigation, outbreak investigation and other programs.
-The Nursing Division is responsible for maternal and child health programs, communicable disease surveillance and control, tuberculosis control, refugee and migrant health services, reproductive health services, STD screening and treatment, HIV and AIDS services, immunizations, Maryland Children's Health Insurance Program, cancer screening, vision screening, and other programs.
-The Health Services/Public Information Division provides community outreach programs, nutrition services including the federally funded WIC program, dental services, tobacco cessation classes, geriatric evaluation services, hearing screening, relay of public information and other services.
+The Nursing Division is responsible for maternal and child health programs, communicable disease surveillance and control, tuberculosis control, refugee and migrant health services, reproductive health services, STD screening and treatment, HIV and AIDS services, immunizations, Maryland Children's Health Insurance Program, cancer screening, vision screening, dental services, adult evaluation and review services, and WIC services.
+The Health Planning and Strategic Initiatives Division is responsible for relaying of public information, community relations, emergency preparedness, as well as developing and maintaining agency partnerships and providing chronic disease prevention and control initiatives.
 The Division of Behavioral Health Services provides a comprehensive system of care, including prevention, intervention, referral and treatment services for substance use and mental health disorders in a variety of settings.
-The Administration Division, which includes Personnel, Information Technology, Health Officer Staff, and Office of Health Policy and Planning coordinates planning for the agency, provides oversight for public health emergency preparedness planning, and ensures that all Health Department staff are prepared to respond to a natural disaster, man-made event, or public emergency affecting the health of the residents of Washington County and the general population.
+The Administration Division, which includes Personnel, Information Technology, and Health Officer Staff, provides management support for all programs within the agency.